rackerlabs/support-how-to/content/cloud-servers/determine-if-your-server-is-a-first-generation-cloud-server.md

 product_url: cloud-servers
 ---

-You can determine whether your server is a First Generation cloud server in the following ways:
+You can determine whether your server is a First Generation Cloud Server in the following ways:

 -   On the Cloud Servers page of the Cloud Control Panel, you can filter